-Canacol's executive and directors are required to maintain a significant equity investment in the Corporation to align their interests with those of its shareholders and to mitigate the likelihood of undue risk-taking.
+Canacol's executive and directors are required to maintain a granted equity investment in the Corporation to align their interests with those of its shareholders and to mitigate the likelihood of undue risk-taking.
 As such, the Board adopted a mandatory equity ownership policy for executive officers and non-executive directors.
 Executive officers are required to acquire and hold Common Shares with a minimum aggregate market value of two times their base annual salary.
-Non-executive directors are required to acquire and hold Common Shares and DSUs with a minimum aggregate market value of two times their base annual retainer.
-Determinations of the value of Common Shares owned is based on the trading price of the Common Shares on the TSX.
-In the event that the market value of Common Shares owned by an executive officer or a non-executive director falls below the original purchase price actually paid by the executive officer or non-executive director for such Common Shares, the original purchase price may be used when calculating the executive officer or non-executive director's Common Share ownership.
-The executive officers and non-executive directors have a period of four years from the date of the implementation of the policy on May 1, 2021, or from the date of their appointment as an executive officer or non-executive director of the Corporation, as applicable, whichever is later, to acquire the value of Common Shares and DSUs required.
+Non-executive directors are required to acquire and hold Common Shares with a minimum aggregate market value of two times their base annual retainer.
+Determinations of the value of Common Shares owned is based on the trading price of the Common Shares on the TSX and in the case of non-executive directors includes the market value of DSUs and RSUs and for executive officers includes the market value of RSUs and 50% of the market value of PSUs.
+In the event that the market value of Common Shares owned by an executive officer or a non-executive director falls below the original purchase price actually paid by the executive officer or non-executive director's Common Shares, the original purchase price may be used when calculating the executive officer or non-executive director's Common Share ownership.
+The executive officers and non-executive directors have a period of four years from the date of the implementation of the policy on May 1, 2021, or from the date of their appointment as an executive officer or non-executive director of the Corporation, as applicable, whichever is later, to acquire the value of Common Shares.